nikolasbertrand/RSE_germany_projected_population/README.md

-# German Life Expectancy Analysis using Python
+# German Population Projection Analysis using Python

 This project was created as part of the Research Software Engineering course at the University of Potsdam.